LexicalStressDetection/lexical-stress-detection/README.md

 Lexical stress detection using deep neural network.

-ml-stress-detection-nn is a neural network architecture that identifies if a vowel phoneme in an isolated word is stressed or un-stressed.
+lexical-stress-detection is a neural network model model that identifies if a vowel phoneme in an isolated word is stressed or un-stressed.

 The poster gives a brief description of the overall process we followed